How Many Cups in 20 oz? A practical guide to Fluid Ounces and Cups

 -

 Metric System Equivalents: If you prefer working with the metric system, the equivalent measurements are helpful.
 1 fluid ounce is approximately 29.57 milliliters (mL), and 1 cup is approximately 236.59 milliliters (mL).
-Therefore, 20 fluid ounces is approximately 591.4 mL.
+Because of this, 20 fluid ounces is approximately 591.4 mL.
 While the metric system provides more consistent units, the US customary system remains common in many cooking and baking contexts.

 Practical Applications and Examples